MuckyWaffles/MuckyWaffles/README.md

 - Reading manga (What am I a weeb?)
 - Writing fanfiction (If you recognize the quote at the top, yes, I write JoJo fanfic (ao3 account same username))
 - I dabble in Japanese...
-- And uh yeah, that's it
-- I don't know why I'm typing more of these
-- How has your day been?
 <!--
 **MuckyWaffles/MuckyWaffles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.